 Alias Robotics held a meeting with MiR’s directors and tech leads to discuss cooperation possibilities:

-- Alias presents their approach, aim and final goal: and ensure end-users remain protected.
+- Alias presents their approach, aim and final goal: remove 0-days from robotics and ensure end-users remain protected.
 Highlights that the situation with MiR is of high criticality.

 - MiR introduces a 10-year non-mutual NDA contract for engaging into a cooperation.
 The contract would need to be signed prior any cooperation discussion.